ddecarle/eeb462-2024/LAB1_characterMatrices.md

 For this lab, we will be using the following software:

 - [MUSCLE](https://drive5.com/muscle5/)
+  - If your operating system is not up-to-date, you may need to download MUSCLE v3
 - [Mesquite](http://www.mesquiteproject.org/Installation.html)
 - A plain text editor of your choice